adidasslice/adidasslice.github.io/README.md

-example erotology proof the advantage of logogram
+example logogram erotology proof the advantage of logogram than alphabet